By Janice Llanes Fabry

 Benan Cakar had a hunch her Turkish artisan jewelry collection would be a welcome addition in town.
 When the Alex and Ani jewelry chain moved out of 52 Purchase Street, the Rye resident knew instantly the vacant spot was hers for the taking.
 Chakarr, after her family name, opened its doors last week to a warm reception.

 “It was my dream space, in the middle of town with high ceilings and a skylight,” said Benan, who worked with Saks Fifth Avenue creative director Steven Wilburn to optimize the store’s look.
-They changed the color, added an accent wall, and strategically placed furnishings to create an inviting, spacious area.
+They changed the color, added an accent wall, had storefront glass installing done with the help of a residential glass company, and strategically placed furnishings to create an inviting, spacious area.

 Once she filled the cases and shelves, there was no doubt in her mind that shoppers would be drawn to the Chakarr collection.
 Benan knows the brand intimately.
 Not only did she have a shop of the same name in Larchmont for five years, but the one-of-a-kind jewelry she sells is designed and manufactured by her mother.